stan-dev/posteriordb/doc/DATABASE_CONTENT.md

 ## Keyword

 In the database, there are multiple keywords used (and can be added by users).
 Some relevant keywords of interest:
-- stan_benchmarks: Models used for regression tests of stan
+- `stan_benchmarks`: Models included in the Stan Benchmarks